mehulghosal/DHVEPB/readme.md

 11/28
 finally pushed to git repo
 .gitignore has all of the data files, so I can actually upload the directory on github

+11/29
+i need a 2d list - height is the len(range of lat values), length is the len(range of long values) range of where nonzero values occur

+leftmost		rightmost
+long 			longitude

+[ [a, b, c, d, e, ...], -- highest lat
+  [a1, b1, c1, d1,...],
+  [a2, b2, c2, d2,...],
+  [...]					-- lowest lat
+]